Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 Do I get a refund if I sell my car?

 Yes.
-When you notify DVLA that you have sold your car (using the V5C logbook), any remaining full months of VED are automatically refunded to the registered keeper.
-The refund is sent by cheque to the address on the V5C.
-The new owner must tax the vehicle before driving it, even if there is existing tax showing.
+When you notify DVLA that you have sold your car (using the V5C logbook), any remaining full months of VED are automatically refunded.
+The refund is sent by cheque to the address on your V5C.
+The new owner must tax the vehicle separately before driving it.

 Are hybrid cars cheaper to tax?

-It depends on the type.
-Conventional hybrids (non plug-in) are taxed based on their CO2 emissions, the same as petrol cars.
-Their CO2 is typically lower than an equivalent petrol car, so first year rates are lower.
-Plug-in hybrids have even lower CO2 (often 20-50 g/km) and benefit from lower first year rates.
-All hybrids pay the standard £190 rate from year 2.
+Conventional (non plug-in) hybrids are taxed based on CO2 emissions, the same as petrol cars.
+Their lower CO2 output means lower first year rates.
+Plug-in hybrids (PHEVs) have very low official CO2 figures (often 20-50 g/km) giving low first year rates.
+All hybrids pay the standard £200 flat rate from year 2.